-Speaking of the next dog, you'll be grooming multiple dogs each day.
-Although each groomer plans their day differently, you'll probably have dogs in different stages of completion throughout the day.
-While your bather is shampooing one dog, another dog will be getting his personal blow-drying treatment.
-You'll be finish-clipping and scissoring another dog before you give still another canine his final brushout.
+Although each groomer plans their day differently, you'll probably have pets in different stages of completion throughout the day.
+While your bather is shampooing one, another pet will be getting her personal blow-drying treatment.
+You'll be finish-clipping and scissoring another animal before you give still another her final brushout.